 Full Name (or Title)

-Choose your Personas’ names wisely.
-If you give Personas human names, make sure those viewing the documents don’t make generalizations based on names alone.
-A user Persona named “Emily” doesn’t mean all users in that category are female.
+Before deciding on a title, carefully consider the message it sends audiences and the information it conveys.
+If you name Personas with human names, make sure those viewing the documents don’t make generalizations based on names alone.
+For example, a user persona named “Claire” doesn’t mean all users in that category are female.

 Using a title instead allows you to easily reference a group of users during discussions.
-If you do choose to use titles, make sure they are specific.
+If you do use titles, make sure they are specific enough.
 “The Aspiring Entrepreneur” is too general.
 Is she a student?
 An individual with a passion project?